Sibille Attar

 Sibille Attar (born 27 November 1981 in Örebro, Sweden) is a Swedish singer and songwriter and producer of French origin.
-She released her self produced EP The Flower's Bed on Stranded record label in 2012 which earned her a Grammy nomination for "Best Newcomer" the same year.
-It was followed by her self produced debut album Sleepyhead in 2013 also on Stranded label.

-In 2018, she released the 6 track EP Paloma’s Hand on indie label Pnkslm Recordings.
+She released her self produced EP The Flower's Bed on the Stranded record label in 2012, which earned her a Grammy nomination for "Best Newcomer" that year.
+It was followed by her self-produced debut album Sleepyhead in 2013, also on Stranded.
+In 2018, she released the six-track EP Paloma's Hand on indie label Pnkslm Recordings.

 Attar was born in Örebro and moved to Stockholm at the age of 15.
 She was a member of various musical bands including Stockholm-based band The Tourettes from 2001 to 2008, and Norrköping-founded band Speedmarket Avenue from 2005 to 2009.
 In 2010, she became a member of the band [ingenting].
 She is also active under the name Little Red Corvette.
 Attar has collaborated with a number of other artists such as Camera Obscura, David Lindh, Jonathan Johansson, Shadow Shadow and The Bear Quartet.